SoapyXM/VanillaCompat/README.md

 VanillaCompat will automatically generate block/item translations for blocks/items that are not translated.
 Register your items with CompatRegistry, prior to registering them.

+If you are doing transformations for a mod other than your own, defer AutoCompat from transforming its items in a static block.
+If you are doing this, be sure to transform *every* block/item in that namespace, or the client will crash.